gray – viola and percussion (2017)

 In any interpretation, the performers should create long lines that explore the subtle shifts in timbre apparent in the writing.

 The percussion instruments used are temple bowls, snare drum, and pū‘ili.

 pū‘ili.
 1. n.
 Bamboo rattles, as used for dancing.
 2. vt.
 To clasp, hold fast in the hand, embrace, grasp firmly.
 Pū‘ili mai ‘oe ā pa‘a, hold tight.
 3. n.
 A type of tapa-beater pattern: tips of zigzag ridges in adjacent surfaces meet and form sunken lozenges.
 Cf. ko‘eau, in which the ridges are parallel.

 — Hawaiian Dictionary.
 Edited by Mary Kawena Pukui and Samuel H. Elbert.
 Honolulu: University of Hawaii Press, 1986.

-Some images from the premiere performance of dancers Marissa Brielle Wiley Mumford and Isaac Owens of Periapsis Music and Dance.
+Commissioned and premiered by Periapsis Music and Dance, May 2018.
+Some images from the premiere performance by dancers Marissa Brielle Wiley Mumford and Isaac Owens with Celia Hatton, viola and Sarah Mullins, percussion.